revisit-studies/reVISit-studies.github.io/tutorials.md

 ## The ReVISit DSL

 The ReVISit framework uses a declarative DSL (Domain Specific Language) for specifying visualization experiments.
-The configuration file [**reVISit.spec**]({{ code }}public/configs/config-reference.hjson) uses HJSON format which compiles into the ReVISit platform.
+The configuration file uses JSON format which compiles into the ReVISit platform.
 This documentation provides an overview on how to configure a visualization experiment using the ReVISit DSL.

 # Environment Setup